Hungry Happenings

 • You will want the cheesecakes cold in order to move them onto dessert plates, so do it now, or refrigerate the tray of cheesecakes and plate them later.

-NOTE: I made these leaf and pumpkin shaped cheesecakes twice while developing this project.
+NOTE: I made these leaf and pumpkin-shaped cheesecakes twice while developing this project.

-When I made the second batch, I added whipping cream to the recipe, which really made them much creamier, I intensified the colors a bit, I shortened the baking time, and I really tapped my molds to remove all the air bubbles.
+I also intensified the colors a bit, shortened the baking time, and really tapped my molds to remove all the air bubbles.

-They are ready to serve, but can be kept in the refrigerator for several days.
+They are ready to serve but can be kept in the refrigerator for several days.

 Place them in an airtight container.